 Implement a central calendar system like Google calendar across organizations to manage the meeting schedules.
 This will help in understanding who all the participants will be at the meetings.
 Everyone can check the meetings they have to attend in one place.
 It is much easier than going through your mailbox fishing for meeting invites.

-If the meeting is feedback related then use the Screen Share features of Zoom or Google Meet for more realistic feedback.
+If the meeting is feedback related then use the Screen Share features of Zoom or Google Meet for more realistic feedback and improve meeting productivity.
 Online whiteboards can also be used for collaborative brainstorming with the team.